 Professionalism in Law School & Law Practice

-UNH Law students are invited to this intimate lunch with Dean Broderick, NH Supreme Court Justice Gary Hicks, and NH Attorney Heather Krans. (this is a closed event)
+UNH Law students are invited to this intimate lunch with the Dean, NH Supreme Court Justice Gary Hicks, and NH Attorney Heather Krans. (this is a closed event)

 RSVP: On TWEN, under Career Services Programs, Lunch with Justice Gary Hicks

 Attendance is limited to the first 30 students who sign up.